The-Lemic/Ruby-Community/Example Community Note.md

 - No spoilers or meta-gaming information
 - Follow existing formatting conventions
 - Focus on world-building elements that enhance the campaign
+- You can also use this area for collective party note and plans about the world